shopstage.co

 Prevention: Breast Cancer Vaccines

-Thanks to COVID-19, we have become well-acquainted with mRNA vaccines.
+In response to COVID-19, we have become well-acquainted with mRNA vaccines.
 While these types of vaccines are currently being used in infectious disease, they have long been studied by cancer researchers to see if they can also play a role in disrupting the growth of cancer tumors, alerting the immune system to “spikes” on cancer tumor cell proteins that the body might have otherwise missed.
 BCRF researchers are studying this vaccine technology and others (those using tumor-associated antigens and neoantigens) for potential use in breast cancer.
-For more on breast cancer vaccines, visit this page at bcrf.org
+For more on breast cancer vaccines, visit this page at bcrf.org.

 Life After Cancer/Quality of Life: Psychology and Survivorship